 One of the areas that I represented when I was on Cork City Council and where I still do some work is Knocknaheeny.
 The income levels of some of the people residing there would be quite low.
 It also has a number of problems with regard to education and health.
 One of the projects undertaken in recent years is called Young Knocknaheeny, which is modelled on the Young Ballymun project in Dublin.
 It is about involving parents in the whole education process.
 Part of the programme deals with healthy living.
 I remember listening to one mother who had three children.
 The older two very much relied on soft drinks and Tayto crisps.
 However, her third child was going through the Young Knocknaheeny programme and the mother herself learned a huge amount by participating in it.

 Her third child is focused on healthy eating, including vegetables and fruit.
 It simply goes to show that we can have all the education we like in schools but the major influencers are the parents.
 We should remember that children are only in school initially for three or four hours per day and then five hours when they get older.
 It is about working with parents.

 My final comment relates to targets.
 Other speakers have referred to how in Ireland 26.6% of boys under 20 years of age are overweight.
 The figure in the Netherlands is 18.3%.
 Surely we should set targets to reduce these figures in the coming five years.
-That is something we should aim at.
+That is something at which we should aim.

 I thank everyone who worked on this question.
 I thank the Minister of State for coming to the House.

-Thank you, Senator Burke.
-You had only five minutes but I knew you were going to be brief, so I did not correct you on it.
-You only used four and a half minutes.
-Senator Norris, you have five minutes as well.
-Go ahead.
+I thank the Senator.
+He had only five minutes, but as I knew that he was going to be brief, I did not correct him on it.
+He only used four and a half minutes.

 I welcome the Minister of State, Deputy Jim Daly, to the House.
 I salute Senator Catherine Noone who has been campaigning on this issue for a long time.
 She is always interested in what is such an important subject.